solenetarride/solenetarride.github.io/_pages/cv.md

      * Integration of language constraints
      * Design of evaluation protocols
   * Key projects:
      * [**Finlam (ANR project)**](https://projets.litislab.fr/finlam/).
-Automatic article extraction from historical digitized newspapers for libraries, archives, and museums.
+Multimodal models for libraries, archives, and museums, with a focus on automatic article extraction from historical digitized newspapers.
 Collaboration with LITIS (project lead) and the National Library of France.
      * [**DAI-CReTDHI (ANR project)**](https://dai-cretdhi.univ-lr.fr/).
 Automatic information extraction from 16th–18th century population registers to support historical demography and family social history research.
 Collaboration with L3I (project lead), INED, Sorbonne University, CETHIS, and Geneanet.
     * [**Socface (ANR project)**](https://socface.site.ined.fr/) : Automated information extraction from French census records (1836–1936) to study the evolution of French society over a century.
 Collaboration with INED (project lead), Paris School of Economics, and France Archives.
     * [**Hugin Munin**](https://hugin-munin-project.github.io/) :  AI-driven handwriting recognition to enhance access to Norwegian cultural heritage.
 Collaboration with Østfold University College (project lead), the National Library of Norway, and Anahit.